 Never leave your audience hanging.
 Reply, engage, and interact.
 Engage even more by joining groups and creating your own.

-When it comes to content, don’t neglect the high-achieving photo, video, and live video formats.
-Stories and groups are likely the future of Facebook marketing, so stand out from the crowd and use them today.
+And when it comes to content, don’t neglect the high-achieving photo, video, and live video formats.
+Stories and groups the future of Facebook marketing, so stand out from the crowd and add them to your strategy today.

 Most importantly, don’t feel that you have to spend money on paid advertising to achieve your Facebook marketing goals.
 As long as you’re willing to invest the time to create, manage, and refine your Facebook marketing strategy, you’re sure to reach your goals.